 Whatever the case, our future will be exciting because technology will make it exciting.

 The power of our technology is almost exploding beyond our control.
-We have only just recently managed to keep from blowing our world apart by redirecting all the nuclear weapons once aimed at ourselves -- however, until -- or if, all this nuclear energy is somehow converted into as a usable fuel source, we still run the risk of causing a chaotic event that will forever change humanity - and most all other life on this planet.
+We have apparently only just recently managed to keep from blowing our world apart by redirecting much of the nuclear weapons once aimed at ourselves -- however, until -- or if, all this nuclear energy is somehow converted into as a usable fuel source, we still run the risk of still causing a chaotic event that will forever change humanity -- and most all other life on this planet.

 The world of our future needs the right level of management -- not too much, just the right level.
 Too much management -- and you have the "big brother" syndrome, and not enough government, you have unruly gangs take over our world -- and anarchy rules.
 Anarchy is not fun.
-Neither is absolute political authoritative power -- particularly any tyranical global superpower.
+Neither is absolute political authoritative power of too much government -- particularly any tyrrannical global superpower.

 In fact, the freedom to have reasonable fun is what any governmental body of the future should recognize.
-Without it, we as a tribe of indepentent humans -- who need the spirit of individualism to survive, will not live long on this planet -- or any other.
+Without it, we, as a tribe of indepentent humans -- who need the spirit of individualism to survive, will not live long on this planet -- or any other.

 One of the most interesting ways to have physical fun are the sport games we invent.
-The first recordable human sporting event was a foot race at the first Olympiad.
+The first recorded human sporting event was a foot race at the first Olympiad.

-Based on the length of one stadia -- or 1/20 th of a nautical mile (about 100 yards), the original Olympiad was held once a year to mark an annual event.
-The event evolved overtime into other sporting events that later became a five-day event.
-(The conventional belief that the origibal 292 Olympiads were held every 4-years is wrong because new historical data now suggest they were annual events.)
+Based on the length of one stadia -- or 1/20 th of a nautical mile -- which is about 100 yards, the original Olympiad was held once a year to mark an annual event.
+The 1-day event evolved overtime into other sporting events that later became a five-day event on the 77th Olympiad when the "government" changed from a 7-day weekly count of time to a 10-day weekly count of time.

-So perhaps the first documented sport for fun was a horse race held occasionally at the seaport city of Atlantis in what is now a sunken place located at the bottom of a Guatemalan lake in Central America.
+So, perhaps the first documented sport for fun was a horse race that was held occasionally at the seaport city of Atlantis in what is now a sunken place located at the bottom of a Guatemalan lake in Central America.

 Unlike horse racing -- which can be stressful or harmful to the animal, or car racing -- in which one driver is driving the team, sailing water craft include a working crew that can race in a healthy environment.